Hadryan/Spotify-Music-Recommendation-2/README.md

 # Spotify-Music-Recommendation
-This contains a music recommendation system with spotify dataset
+This contains a music recommendation system.